rfwarn/TradingView-Alpaca-Bridge/Keys/readme.md

 Use this folder to add your code file(s) to retrieve your keys if needed.
 This way you can use a security management system for a cloud provider.
 More to come!

+Name the file "getSecureKeys.py" and add it the provider's code to retrieve your secure keys.
+Name the function "get_secret()".
+Return the keys as an object for paper and/or real keys in the main readme.
+If using this don't use the .env file for keys.